nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Guarantees**: The remark is added or updated for the specified contact and displayed in the contact's profile.

 #### Main Success Scenario (MSS):
-1. The Salesperson issues the `remark` command with a valid contact index and an optional remark message in the format: `remark <index> r/<remark message>`.
+1. The Salesperson issues the `remark` command with a valid contact index and an optional remark message in the format: `remark INDEX r/REMARK_MESSAGE`.
 2. The system validates the contact index to ensure it:
   - References an existing contact in the current list.
   - Is a positive integer within the list's range.
 3. The system adds or updates the remark for the specified contact.
 If a remark already exists, it is replaced with the new message; otherwise, a new remark is added.
 If `r/` is absent, or followed by an empty string, the existing remark is removed.
-4. The system displays a success message: `Added remark to Person: <Person details>`, when non empty remark is added or changed, and `Removed remark from Person: <Person details>` otherwise.
+4. The system displays a success message: `Added remark to Person: PERSON_DETAILS`, when non empty remark is added or changed, and `Removed remark from Person: PERSON_DETAILS` otherwise.
 5. The contact’s profile is updated, and the new remark appears in the contact list view.

    **Use case ends.**